iu2frl/ICOM_MemoriesTools/IC-2820/README.md

 000 010 08A9AC9C 000927C0 435143514351 2020
 ```

-- Char 0 to 2 are the lines counter for the file, starting from `000` and stopping at ACB
+- Digit 0 to 2 are the lines counter for the file, starting from `000` and stopping at ACB
-- Char 3 to 5 are always fixed at `010`
+- Digit 3 to 5 are always fixed at `010`
-- Char 6 to 14 are the frequency encoding as described below
+- Digit 6 to 14 are the frequency encoding as described below
-- Char 14 to 22 are the frequency offset
+- Digit 14 to 22 are the frequency offset
-- Char 22 to 34 are the YOUR CALL for DV data
+- Digit 22 to 34 are the YOUR CALL for DV data
-- Char 34 to 38 are unknown
+- Digit 34 to 38 are unknown

 #### Second line